How do I read the Microsoft 365 Security assessment results?

 - Confirming audit logs are forwarded to a SIEM or equivalent monitoring system.

-- Confirming audit log retention meets the organisation's internal compliance requirements.
+- Confirming audit log retention meets the organization's internal compliance requirements.

 - A third-party anti-malware product for Exchange.